For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 Broadly Compliant99%99%

-While the overall performance is excellent at 99%, it is notable that there are twenty-three fewer food businesses with food hygiene ratings in 2023.
-This reflects officer experience – the cost-of-living crisis is causing businesses to close.
-Officers found trading businesses cut costs which created hazards e.g., restricting use electricity and gas, reducing cleaning (reduction in staff costs), terminating contracts for waste collection, pest control.
+While the overall performance is excellent at 99%, it is notable there are still poor performers.
+Officers find that trading businesses strive to cut costs, by restricting the use electricity and gas, reducing cleaning (reduction in staff costs), terminating contracts for waste collection, pest control.
+These measures invariably created poor conditions, which resulted in poor food hygiene ratings.

 Food Hygiene Interventions – Performance 2022-2023

-A total of 410 food businesses were due for an intervention in 2022-3 plus 61 inspections which had not been done in 2021-2.
-Of the 410 due inspections, all but four were done, giving a performance of 99%.
-All outstanding inspections from 2021-2 were also completed.
+A total of 470 food businesses were due for an intervention in 2023-4 plus 4 inspections which had not been done in 2022-3.
+Of the 470 due inspections, all but five were done, giving a performance of 99%.
+There are no outstanding inspections from the pandemic years.

 The annual performance of the Food and Safety Team has restored to pre pandemic standard, as shown below.